Battenkill Valley Destination Guide

 Vermont Symphony Orchestra

-Weekly performances at the Hunter Park.
+Weekly performances at Hunter Park.
 Bring a picnic dinner and enjoy the summer evenings.
 Special Fourth of July Concert with fireworks at Hildene’s Meadowlands.

 Featuring members of the New York City Ballet and the American Ballet Theatre